top of page

 Step 3: Click on "Chart" and select "Table with Heatmap"

 Convert the table into a heatmap so you can easily see the performance of various campaigns.
-You can navigate to Style in order to change the colors of the heatmap.
+You can navigate to Style tab to change the colors of the heatmap.

 Step 4: Add a "Comparison date range" to the previous period